- About the contest

 Category 8 – Friends

-Single stuffed animal of any kind (no bear), dressed or undressed, at most one additional accessory is admitted
+Single animal of any kind (no bear), undressed or dressed with selfmade clothes, at most one additional accessory is admitted

 Category 9 – Inspiration

-Figure or sculpture, inspired by the bear, distinctly differing from classic bears and creative interpretations of the teddy bear, no restriction in the choice of materials and manufacturing technology
+Figure or sculpture, inspired by the bear, distinctly differing from classic bears and creative interpretations of the teddy bear, no restriction in terms of materials and manufacturing technology

 Category 10 – Tableau